 While allergies to pine tree pollen are uncommon, real Christmas trees are known to often carry microscopic mold spores that can exacerbate allergy symptoms, including sneezing, watery eyes, and an itchy nose, according to the American Christmas Tree Association.
 A 2011 SUNY Upstate Medical University study found that a small sample of trees carried about 50 types of mold, two-thirds of which could cause hay fever-like symptoms.
 Also troubling for people with mold allergies is the fact that live trees may also contribute to the increase of indoor mold—as much as six and a half times.
 If you prefer to buy a real tree instead of an artificial one, shake as much debris as possible off the tree before bringing it inside.
 Rinsing off the tree with a hose and leaving it somewhere warm to dry for a couple of days or using an air compressor to blow off debris are other alternatives.
 Do you know why we put up Christmas trees in the first place?

 Pick a tree that’s one foot shorter than the height of the display area, so you have room for your stand.
 Fast fact: While the trailer that transports the Rockefeller Center Christmas tree can handle a tree up to 125 feet tall, the width of New York City streets limits the height of the trees to 110 feet.
 A typical Rock Center tree is around 75 feet, but the 1999 Norway spruce was a record 100 feet.
-For some more notable trees, take a look at the most famous (and infamous) White House Christmas trees through the years.

 Don’t be in a rush to decorate us